flatironinstitute/sciware/35_IntroToHPC/main.md

 https://wiki.flatironinstitute.org/SCC/Hardware/Storage

+## Quiz!
 ### Which statement is true about file systems at FI?
-- A. I should put many small files ina  single directory on ceph
+- <font color="red">A. I should put many small files in a single directory on ceph</font>
-- B. I should put large files in my home directory
+- <font color="green">B. I should put large files in my home directory</font>
-- C. Home and ceph are the only options for storing data during a job
+- <font color="blue">C. Home and ceph are the only options for storing data during a job</font>
-- D. Files stored in my home directory are backed up while ones on ceph are not
+- <font color="yellow">D. Files stored in my home directory are backed up while ones on ceph are not</font>